When you make a purchase using links on our site, we may earn an affiliate commission. Read More.

 The main takeaways are these: use the right baby seat and install the seat at the recommended position in the car’s rear seat.

-Also, different states and regions have different child safety laws – you should read up the laws for your state and abide by the statutes.
+Also, different states and regions have different child safety laws – you should read on the laws for your state and abide by the statutes.

 Furthermore, this article is for information purposes, and we believe you actually got the important information you seek.